cyber-robot1/Embedded-Systems-Diploma/Tasks/Task 5/2/README.md

-Write a C program to delete the first digit of the given number.
+Write a C program to delete the first digit of the given number (print the given number without its first digit).

 # Example
 # Input: